What are data consortiums?

 If you sign up to a product or service from an organisation who is a member of this group, you may agree to be contacted by them for marketing purposes.
 They might also have notified you that they may share your data with us, so we can help them to communicate with you more effectively and provide a better overall customer experience.

-Our clients (who are the members of the consortium) share relevant customer transactional data with us – spend value, date of the most recent purchase and the types of product built.
+Our clients (who are the members of the consortium) share relevant customer transactional data with us – spend value, date of the most recent purchase and the types of product brought.
 We use this data to create anonymised and aggregated insight reports about the home shopping and online buying habits of consumers in the pool.
 This information is sent back to members, enabling them to avoid mailing consumers who are less likely to use home shopping, ensuring that only those individuals who are most likely to respond are targeted, and that offers are made via the consumer's preferred channel.

 We do not use this data outside of the member group and at no point is the personal data provided to us by consortium members shared with any other members, nor do the reports we provide to members include data that can be used to identify you directly.